dannyquist/re/ghidra/ghidra-getting-started.md

 I cut my teeth reverse engineering malware with IDA Pro.
 IDA is a fantastic piece of software that has many sharp pieces that can break off and choke small children.
 I've used IDA since it was first released.
 I  own multiple IDA Pro related t-shirts.

-Having spent about 5 years in management, woefully divorced from any ability to do reverse engineering, a lot changed.
+Having spent about 5 years in management, woefully divorced from any ability to do reverse engineering, a lot changed in the field.
 About six months ago I got an IDA license and I found some huge deal killers for me:

 1. IDA is way more expensive.
-Realistically having $10k worth of reverse engineering software is a hard sell for information security organizations.
+Realistically having ~$10k~ worth of reverse engineering software is a hard sell for information security organizations.
 2. License management: In my opinion this is where IDA jumped the shark.
 It is now a complete pain in the ass to get IDA up and running, involving FlexLM and other crimes against humanity.
 3. The GUI is dated, and doesn't play well with high DPI monitors.
 I have nothing but respect for Ilfak and his crew, they have done awesome work.
-I have also regrettably aged, and my corneas hardening means I need glasses, and bigger fonts.
+I have also regrettably aged, and my corneas hardening means I need glasses, bigger fonts, etc. etc.
 4. The plugin architecture is just awful.
 I know and love IDA Python, including all of it's nuances.
 It's time to move forward.

-Regrettably, the above limitations have prevented me from continuing my usage of the tool.
-What used to be a quick approval process with management for a license purchase has turned into a complex process including justifications, exceptions to policy, and various other systems.
+Regrettably, the above limitations have prevented me from continuing my usage of IDA.
+What used to be a quick approval process with management for a license purchase has turned into a complex justification ordeal, writing exceptions to policy, and various other bureaucratic nonsense that comes from trying to spend that much money.

 ## Binary Ninja
-Before March 5, 2019 this was my primary tool that I had transitioned to.
-In addition to sane licensing costs, there is minimal license management, the GUI is based on Qt with full support for high-DPI monitors, and when I change the fonts it works really well.
+Before March 5, 2019 this was my primary reverse engineering tool that I had transitioned to.
+In addition to sane licensing costs, there is minimal license management, the GUI is based on Qt with full support for high-DPI monitors, and when I change the fonts it doesn't look bad.
 The dark mode makes reduces eye strain.
 The Python API is great, albeit limited as it uses Python2.
-All the cool kids use Python 3 these days.

 1. Binja is $500 per year.
 2. License management is based on keys, not FlexLM